thecatpower/VMCwithHCX-Tanzu/README.md

 Step 3 - Deploy components with ./deploy.sh

-Step 4 - Inspect deployment with `kubectl -n acme get all,networlpolicy` or with `octant`
+Step 4 - Inspect deployment with `kubectl -n acme get all,networkpolicy` or with `octant`

 ![acme-in-kube](img/acme-in-kube.png)